kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Later TODOs

 - Instead of having my own script for loading into kind, use the same method as done in Neri's repo, see his Makefile in root.
 Also, check his scheduler-config under manifests\optimizedpreemption

 ## Write

 - Write about that the OptimizeForEvery@PreEnqueue cannot be deterministic as we do not determine which order the pods are taken.
 - Write something about watchdogTTL
 - Write something about the snapshotlister that it lags one scheduling cycle.
 - Write about cache calls instead of client calls.
-Faster and better. https://pkg.go.dev/k8s.io/client-go/tools/cache
+Faster and better.
+[See documentation](https://pkg.go.dev/k8s.io/client-go/tools/cache)
 - Write about deletion-cost and that it is hard to evict the right workload-owned pods, therefore I found the new eviction API.
 - Write about QueuingHints and that I end up using Pod Activator for reschedule queued pods.
 - Write about atomics and we only use configmap for debugging.